paras41617/Conference-Time/README.md

 The meeting can be extended atmost 2 times with duration of 5 Minutes each.

 To prevent missing important part , a transcription service is provided.

+A start button is present on the host panel.

+If the host click on that button , a notification appears on remote users to pay attention as reminder for important topic.

+Moreover a speech Recognition is started which trasncripts the user voice to text until the stop button is pressed on the admin panel.

+After completetion the transcrbed text is made available on the important section for all users.

+This feature helps preventing extension of meeting because of the users that do not pay attention to meeting.
 ## Deployment

 To run this project locally